Ramsey-USA/liberty-ridge/README.md

 ### Firebase Setup

 Initialize a Firebase project and enable Authentication, Firestore, and Cloud Storage.
-Add the Firebase config keys to the project&apos;s environment variables.
+Add the Firebase config keys to the project's environment variables.

 ### HighLevel Integration